ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 #### Condition
 {: #fgac-key-concepts-condition}

 Once a resource is identified, a condition can be used to further scope access for a subject to individual objects in a bucket.
-This is referred to as fine-grained access control.
+This is referred to as Fine-Grained Access Control.
 Use a policy with no condition attributes to give full access to the target resource.
-A single IAM Policy can have more than one condition by using an OR or AND statement to combine the conditions.
+A single IAM Policy can have more than one condition by using an `OR` or `AND` statement to combine the conditions.
 The condition statement (containing one or more conditions) should evaluate to TRUE for the user request to be permitted to perform the action.
 IAM Policy will deny any action that does not get evaluated to be TRUE/allowed by condition.

 Use [IAM v2 policy](/apidocs/iam-policy-management#create-v2-policy) to construct IAM policy containing resource attribute-based conditions using API.
 {: tip}